gbdev/pandocs/content/Video_Display.md

 # VRAM Tile Data

-Tile Data is stored in VRAM at addresses \$8000-97FF; with one tile being 16 bytes large, this area defines data for 384 Tiles.
+Tile data is stored in VRAM at addresses \$8000-$97FF; with each tile taking 16 bytes, this area defines data for 384 tiles.
 In CGB Mode, this is doubled (768 tiles) because of the two VRAM banks.

-Each tile is sized 8x8 pixels and has a color depth of 4 colors/gray shades.
-Tiles can be displayed as part of the Background/Window map, and/or as OAM tiles (foreground sprites).
-Note that foreground sprites don't use color 0 - it's transparent instead.
+Each tile has 8x8 pixels and has a color depth of 4 colors/gray shades.
+Tiles can be displayed as part of the Background/Window map, and/or as OBJ tiles (foreground sprites).
+Note that OBJs don't use color 0 - it's transparent instead.

 There are three "blocks" of 128 tiles each:

--   Block 0 is $8000-87FF
+-   Block 0 is $8000-$87FF
--   Block 1 is $8800-8FFF
+-   Block 1 is $8800-$8FFF
--   Block 2 is $9000-97FF
+-   Block 2 is $9000-$97FF

 Tiles are always indexed using a 8-bit integer, but the addressing method may differ.
-The "8000 method" uses \$8000 as its base pointer and uses an unsigned addressing, meaning that tiles 0-127 are in block 0, and tiles 128-255 are in block 1.
-The "8800 method" uses \$9000 as its base pointer and uses a signed addressing, meaning that tiles 0-127 are in block 2, and tiles -128 to -1 are in block 1, or to put it differently, "8800 addressing" takes tiles 0-127 from block 2 and tiles 128-255 from block 1.
+The "$8000 method" uses \$8000 as its base pointer and uses an unsigned addressing, meaning that tiles 0-127 are in block 0, and tiles 128-255 are in block 1.
+The "$8800 method" uses \$9000 as its base pointer and uses a signed addressing, meaning that tiles 0-127 are in block 2, and tiles -128 to -1 are in block 1, or to put it differently, "$8800 addressing" takes tiles 0-127 from block 2 and tiles 128-255 from block 1.
 (You can notice that block 1 is shared by both addressing methods)

-Sprites always use 8000 addressing, but the BG and Window can use either mode, controlled by [LCDC bit 4](#lcdc-4-bg-window-tile-data-select).
+Sprites always use "$8000 addressing", but the BG and Window can use either mode, controlled by [LCDC bit 4](#lcdc-4-bg-window-tile-data-select).

-Each Tile occupies 16 bytes, where each 2 bytes represent a line:
+Each tile occupies 16 bytes, where each line is represented by 2 bytes:

 ```
-Byte 0-1  First Line (Upper 8 pixels)
+Byte 0-1  Topmost Line (Top 8 pixels)
-Byte 2-3  Next Line
+Byte 2-3  Second Line
 etc.
 ```

-For each line, the first byte defines the least significant bits of the color numbers for each pixel, and the second byte defines the upper bits of the color numbers.
-In either case, Bit 7 is the leftmost pixel, and Bit 0 the rightmost.
+For each line, the first byte defines the least significant bit of the color ID of each pixel, and the second byte defines the upper bits of the color IDs.
+In either case, bit 7 is the leftmost pixel, and bit 0 the rightmost.
 For example: let's say you have \$57 \$36 (in this order in memory), which in binary are %01010111 and %00110110.
-To obtain the color index for the leftmost pixel, you take bit 7 of both bytes: 0, and 0.
+To obtain the color ID for the leftmost pixel, you take bit 7 of both bytes: 0, and 0.
 Thus the index is %00 = 0.
 For the second pixel, repeat with bit 6: 1, and 0.
 Thus the index is %01 = 1 (remember to flip the order of the bits!).
-If you repeat the operation you'll find that the indexes for the 8 pixels are 0 1 2 3 0 3 3 1.
+If you repeat the operation you'll find that the IDs for the eight pixels are 0 1 2 3 0 3 3 1.

 A more visual explanation can be found [here](https://www.huderlem.com/demos/gameboy2bpp.html).

-So, each pixel is having a color number in range from 0-3.
-The color numbers are translated into real colors (or gray shades) depending on the current palettes, except that when the tile is used in a OBJ the color number 0 means transparent.
+So, each pixel has a color ID of 0 to 3.
+The color numbers are translated into real colors (or gray shades) depending on the current palettes, except that when the tile is used in a OBJ the color ID 0 means transparent.
 The palettes are defined through registers [BGP](#ff47-bgp-bg-palette-data-r-w-non-cgb-mode-only), [OBP0](#ff48-obp0-object-palette-0-data-r-w-non-cgb-mode-only) and